Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/mmwave_human_kit.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/mmwave_kit/33.png" style={{width:500, height:'auto'}}/></div>

 If you see the display below, then the firmware flash is complete.
+At this point you may need to re-power up to get the programme up and running.
+After completing the firmware burn, you will need to configure the network from scratch.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/mmwave_kit/34.png" style={{width:500, height:'auto'}}/></div>